ben-fornefeld/mesh-gradient/README.md

 import 'package:mesh_gradient/mesh_gradient.dart';
 ```

-To use the widget, add it to your widget tree like this:

 ### Animated Mesh Gradient

+To use an animated Mesh Gradient, add it to your widget tree like this:

 ```dart
 AnimatedMeshGradient(